deepseek-ai/DeepSeek-LLM/README.md

 ### Could You Provide the tokenizer.model File for Model Quantization?

-DeepSeek LLM utilizes the [HuggingFace Tokenizer](https://huggingface.co/docs/tokenizers/index) to implement the Byte-level-BPE algorithm, with specially designed pre-tokenizers to ensure optimal performance.
+DeepSeek LLM utilizes the [HuggingFace Tokenizer](https://huggingface.co/docs/tokenizers/index) to implement the Byte-level BPE algorithm, with specially designed pre-tokenizers to ensure optimal performance.
 Currently, there is no direct way to convert the tokenizer into a SentencePiece tokenizer.
 We are contributing to the open-source quantization methods facilitate the usage of HuggingFace Tokenizer.

 #### GGUF(llama.cpp)